SSL/TLS Vulnerabilities: What You Need to Know

 Protection

-- Replace SSL certificates after patching (private keys may have been compromised)
+- Replace SSL certificates after patching — private keys may have leaked.

 POODLE (CVE-2014-3566)